Participation in sports is embraced wholeheartedly at St Ives from Reception upwards.

 We believe that regular sporting participation is not only vital for good health and general well-being but also instils an early awareness of the need for and active lifestyle in later life.
 Additionally, it helps our girls and boys to develop an appreciation of team spirit, fair play and builds self-confidence and achievement as well as an awareness of self.

 We are fortunate enough to have three full-size tennis and netball courts, athletics track, cross country circuit, mini hockey pitch and a large gymnastics hall on site.
-That is not the limit of our options though and additionally have free access to a full-sized swimming pool that our pupils use year round, as well as a climbing wall that pushes pupils to challenge themselves without the support of a team around them, building resourcefulness, self-reliance and independence.
+Additionally, we have free access to a full-sized swimming pool that our pupils use year round, as well as a climbing wall that pushes pupils to challenge themselves without the support of a team around them, building resourcefulness, self-reliance and independence.

 All PE lessons are led by a PE specialist.
-The pre-prep have 1.5 hours of PE a week including a half an hour swimming lesson, and all prep school pupils have 2.5 hours of PE a week including a swimming lessons each week throughout the year.
+Pre-Prep have 1.5 hours of PE a week including a half an hour swimming lesson, and all prep school pupils have 2.5 hours of PE a week including a swimming lessons each week throughout the year.

 Our pupils play netball, hockey, pop lacrosse, swimming, fitness, gymnastics, rounders, cross country, dance, and tennis.
 All pupils compete in inter-school matches as well as entering IAPS and county tournaments.